 First, Take the Guided Tram Ride

 The first thing that we (and most visitors) do after entering the park is get in line for the complimentary guided tram.
-The tour gives visitors the lay of the land, helpful since you’re exploring at night, and view some animals along the way.
+This tour gives visitors the lay of the land, helpful since you’re exploring at night, and view some animals along the way.

 The tram line moves rather quickly despite always looking tremendously long.
 The narrated ride lasts about 40 minutes and guides guests through the seven geographical zones of the world for close-up views of nocturnal animals in each region.